 Often, doctors simply prescribe medications such as metformin or birth control to treat PCOS.
-And in some cases, these medications may help but, they are only ever a temporary mask for your PCOS symptoms and, come with potentially dangerous side effects.
+And in some cases, these medications may help, but they are only ever a temporary mask for your PCOS symptoms and, come with potentially dangerous side effects.

-The great thing about Inositol is the fact that it’s super rare for you to get any side effects from Inositol.
+The great thing about Inositol is the fact that it’s super rare for you to get any side effects from it.
 In studies, dosages of up to 12 grams were found to be safe with only around 5% of women noting some mild digestive issues at this dosage.

 Magnesium plays a role in thousands of chemical reactions within the body and it is crucial for a healthy life.
 Studies show that many women with PCOS are actually deficient in magnesium, hence why supplementing with it can be so beneficial.
-I would actually recommend all women with PCOS to be supplementation with quality magnesium for general health.
+I would actually recommend all women with PCOS to be supplementing with quality magnesium for general health.

 Low magnesium levels are often associated with diabetes, a condition that women with PCOS are highly exposed to due to the majority of women with PCOS having insulin resistance - an early step of type II diabetes.

-One study found that those who were insulin resistant who received 300 mg of magnesium at bedtime showed a significant improvement in fasting blood glucose and insulin levels, compared to subjects who received a placebo.
+One study found that those who were insulin resistant and received 300 mg of magnesium at bedtime showed a significant improvement in fasting blood glucose and insulin levels, compared to subjects who received a placebo.

 My clients are taking between 250mg - 500mg daily of magnesium.

-Find out more about Magnesium here.
+Learn more about Healthy PCOS' Magnesium here.

 It’s an alarming stat that 67% to 85% of women with PCOS are deficient in Vitamin D. It’s even more alarming when you learn that vitamin D deficiency is linked to cancer, fatigue, frequent sickness, bone loss, depression, back pain, muscle pain, and hair loss.